vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 ## So what is Kubernetes (K8s) for?

-Brace yourself, shit's about to get real...

-So we have a container and we can run it locally.
-We would even be able to run it on a run of the mill VM somewhere on the cloud if we wanted to.
-But we're not going to do that.
-We're going to use K8s instead.
-For our simple application K8s is a bit overkill but it is the de facto standards when it comes to container orchestration.

 Ok, so what is this container orchestration thing about?
 Let's revisit Webflix for this one.
 Let's say Webflix has gone down the microservices path (for their organization it is a pretty good course of action) and they have isolated a few aspect of their larger application into individual services.
 Each of those services are then built as images and need to be deployed in the form of live containers.

 ![Webflix Services](../images/hello_micro_deploy/deploy-micro-orchestrated-services.png)